At Mont St Michel

 Fée started to protest that we just needed to cross the road and we’d get the hell out of the way, but I knew a good story when it started.
 Let’s wait,” I said.
 We’re not in a hurry.”

 The gendarme permitted us to walk our bikes toward a lonely brick building we could see just down the road, a small café with two empty bistro tables beneath a weathered green awning.
 We had found front row seats for what turned out to be the most exhilarating spectacle I had ever experienced in my young life.
-And there was beer, which we were happy to purchase once the the proprietor permitted us to eat our sack lunches — fresh tomato, cold rotisserie chicken and a can of sweet corn.
+And there was beer, which we were happy to purchase once the the proprietor agreed (with great reluctance) to let us to eat our sack lunches — fresh tomato, cold rotisserie chicken and a can of sweet corn — in the shade of his building.

 Mont-St-Michel